logsdon-lab/ont-data-storage/docs/structure.md

 Two main directory types are generated.
 * [Subsample](#subsample)
     * A directory summarizing a subsample identifier.
+    * General run metadata is included in the directory name.
 * [All](#all)
     * A directory summarizing all samples.